-- Child Portfolios available at any time for parent to look at. - Parent /teacher conferences formally twice a year and on request - A newsletter is emailed out four times or fortnightly each term with updates and class news - Posters on activities or events are placed up regularly in the sign in area and emailed out. - Information nights held at least once each term to provide extensive information and understanding on child development, family relationships and the materials and activities of the program - Sharing of information on Skoolbag App, Facebook and School website - Opportunities to join the child in the class environment each year. - Opportunity for daily conversation with parents. - Photos from each class are regularly posted on the Hills Montessori Facebook page
+- Child Portfolios available at any time for parent to look at digitally and copy given when child is leaving. - Parent /teacher conferences formally twice a year and on request - A newsletter is emailed out four times or fortnightly each term with updates and class news - Posters on activities or events are placed up regularly in the sign in area and emailed out. - Information nights held at least once each term to provide extensive information and understanding on child development, family relationships and the materials and activities of the program - Sharing of information on Skoolbag App, Facebook and School website - Opportunities to join the child in the class environment each year. - Opportunity for daily conversation with parents. - Photos from each class are regularly posted on the Hills Montessori Facebook page